belindamo/quartz/content/🔗/Fiction/magic.md

 #### Part IV - Forest [FLOW]

-"Any [sufficiently analyzed magic](http://tvtropes.org/pmwiki/pmwiki.php/Main/SufficientlyAnalyzedMagic) is indistinguishable from science." - Agatha Heterodyne
+*Any sufficiently analyzed magic is indistinguishable from science. - Agatha Heterodyne*

 Kal walked down the path that she saw in her vision.
 She was deep in a lush green forest.
 She was surrounded by elder trees thicker than she was tall.
 Here she was close to the Capitol - she was actually at the center of Atheria, just a few miles off of the Capitol.